taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/old/2018-09-23_World-timeline.md

 Space Consortium's first Orbital arboretum, **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**, is completed.

-Majhee and her colleagues successfully splice eSyrup with non-living organic materials such as wool, cotton, polyester, and rubber.
-While trying to splice eSyrup with textiles, Majhee and her colleagues discover that eSyrup can provide alternative means for long-distance, wireless communication.
+Majhee and her colleagues successfully dope eSyrup onto organic materials such as wool, cotton, polyester, and rubber.

 ### 2068

 The Laboratório Nacional de Biociências e Saúde Pública, the publicly-funded research institute where Majhee and her colleagues conduct eSyrup research, is approached by the Space Consortium, who are interested in developing their own products with eSyrup and are looking to collaborate.
-Based on the recipe for raw eSyrup that Majhee and her colleagues have published online, the Space Consortium believes that eSyrup can also serve as a replacement for rocket fuel.
+Based on the freely available, online recipe for raw eSyrup, the Space Consortium believes that eSyrup can also serve as a replacement for rocket fuel.
 This would allow Space Consortium to make space farming even more efficient and cost-effective.
 The President of the Laboratório Nacional de Biociências e Tecnologia agrees to the collaboration, sparking criticism and protests.

 The Space Consortium reports successful harvest of crops grown in low gravity, more than enough to feed the crew aboard **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.

 Majhee and her collaborators begin distributing eSyrup air and water filters via the World Health Organization and Doctor's Without Borders to countries in the "Global South".

+While conducting their own research on more efficient ways to dope eSyrup onto textiles, Iúna and her collaborators discover that eSyrup can provide alternative means for long-distance, wireless communication.

 ### 2069